- BSX Insight

-Proper Nutrition For Building Muscle
+Proper Nutrition For Muscle-Building

 Your muscles need protein to stay healthy and strong.
-Protein provides the essential amino acids that your muscles need to rebuild after a workout.
+Protein provides the essential amino acids your muscles need to rebuild after a workout.
 Without protein, your muscles would be unable to recover from exercise or rebuild themselves after microtrauma.

-According to experts, in order to gain muscle, you should aim to eat 1.4-2g of protein per kilogram of your body weight.
+According to experts, to gain muscle, you should aim to eat 1.4-2g of protein per kilogram of your body weight.
 This will ensure that your body has the protein it needs to develop and maintain lean muscle tissue.

 There are many factors that go into determining the quality of a protein source.
-These include digestibility, amino acid profile, and bioavailability (bioavailability, basically, means how easily your body can utilize that protein.)
+These include digestibility, amino acid profile, and bioavailability (bioavailability means how easily your body can utilize that protein.)
 But what’s most important when talking about muscle development is the source of that protein and in which foods it is combined with other macronutrients.

 Secondly, eating a piece of chicken, along with some rice and vegetables, makes for a complete meal that can help you reach your fitness goals.
 Adding carbs to a post-workout meal from high glycemic sources, such as white rice, can help your body turn protein into muscle.
 Studies have demonstrated that this is the best way to reach your fitness goals.